gwarnants/PHPModernizr/README.md

 ============

 A server-side modernizr library that gives the ability to use last built-in PHP functions on old PHP versions.
-Can be helpful to work on old PHP 4 servers.
+Can be helpful to work on old PHP 4 servers or restricted shared hosts (where some functions could be voluntarily disabled).

 ```php
 include 'PHPModernizr.php';
 ```

-Juste include the library and get ready to use all theses brand-new functions regardless of your PHP configuration :
+Just include the library and get ready to use all theses brand-new functions regardless of your PHP configuration :

 - apache_response_headers()
 - array_column()